Norway election: Conservative PM concedes after left-wing opposition victory | DW | 13.09.2021

 The left-wing Labor Party, along with four other center-left parties, could manage to reach a majority of 98 seats out of 169 in total.

+Labor is projected to win around 46 seats, just over half of what's required for a majority.

-Labor Party leader Jonas Gahr Stoere, who is projected to become the next prime minister, said he will seek to form a government.
-The 61-year-old millionaire has campaigned against social inequality,
+Labor Party leader Jonas Gahr Stoere, who is projected to become the next prime minister, said he will seek partners for a coalition government.
+The 61-year-old millionaire, who comes from a wealthy family, has campaigned against social inequality.

 Stoere previously served as foreign minister from 2005-2013 under then-Prime Minister Jens Stoltenberg, who is now NATO Secretary General.